Waterloo Wind Farm

 This wind farm is of particular interest in that it is one where there is a more organised opposition than most in Australia, with about six local people claiming major noise problems, and several of these being very active.

 A few days later I slept 100m away from one of the other turbines at Waterloo.
 Again, a good night's sleep and no harm to my health.

 When coming and going from the Waterloo Wind Farm I have made a point of calling into the township of Waterloo, which is three kilometres from the line of turbines.
-Although I have called about ten times I have yet to definitely hear the turbines from the town.
+(I was, for many years, a member of the Waterloo Wind Farm Liaison Committee, some of the meetings were held at the wind farm.)
+Although I have called in about ten times I have yet to definitely hear the turbines from the town.
 A couple of my visits were in ideal conditions for hearing the turbines, with little, if any, breeze in the town, while the turbines were operating in a good breeze over the ridge.

 Just once I may have heard them; they were operating, there was no breeze in Waterloo, but the bird sounds were sufficient to make me unsure whether I could hear the turbines.

 Yet it is claimed by some opponents that houses have been abandoned in Waterloo due to intolerable noise from the turbines!
 (This claim was repeated by long-time wind turbine opponent and noise investigator Steven Cooper at a hearing about the proposed Crystal Brook Energy Park in Port Pirie in October 2018.)

 The Clements Gap turbines are Suzlon S88 models, 2.1MW.